La Boca, Buenos Aires, Argentina

 Road travel

-Respect for speed limits and traffic signals varies and drivers can make unexpected manoeuvres.
-Crime against car users, particularly when stationary at traffic lights, is a problem.
-Always keep car windows closed and doors locked in major cities.
+Vehicle crime is a problem.
+Always keep car windows closed and doors locked when driving in major cities.

-Take care when driving in the province of Misiones, close to the borders with Paraguay and Brazil; the area is used to smuggle goods.
+Take care when driving in the province of Misiones, close to the borders with Paraguay and Brazil.
+The area is used to smuggle goods.
 Seek local advice from customs officials if you intend to drive in this area.

 Taxis